blueskypie/wfr/README.md

 # wfr
 A Workflow to Assist the Creation of Documents Containing Many Tables and Figures using R.

-Please see [README.pdf](https://github.com/blueskypie/wfr/blob/master/README.pdf) for details.
+Part of the functionality of this package is to auto-format tables in DOCX files, which cannot be displayed correctly in HTML format.
+So please see [README.pdf](https://github.com/blueskypie/wfr/blob/master/README.pdf) for details.